AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50367-customer-address-export-does-not-work.md

 1. Create a multi-select **`Customer Address`** attribute in **[!UICONTROL Admin]** > **[!UICONTROL Stores]** > **[!UICONTROL Customer Addresses]**.
 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL System]** > **[!UICONTROL Export]**, and select **`Customer Address`** entity type.
 1. Export the customer addresses.
 You'll see that nothing is exported.
-1. Delete the multi-select *[!UICONTROL Customer Address]* attribute, and export the customer addresses again.
+1. Delete the multi-select **`Customer Address`** attribute, and export the customer addresses again.
 This time the addresses' CSV file is generated.

 <u>Expected results</u>: